 Curated by Melissa E. Feldman

-Two films engage the viewer in a subtle exploration of perception and the slowing down of time, while photographs use light as both subject matter and material.
-Together the artists in this exhibition, like those associated with California Light and Space, embrace the temporal and unstable nature of subjective experience.
+Two films engaged the viewer in a subtle exploration of perception and the slowing down of time, while photographs used light as both subject matter and material.
+Together the artists in this exhibition, like those associated with California Light and Space, embraced the temporal and unstable nature of subjective experience.
 These are the very ways in which California’s minimalism differed from the literalness, pure objecthood, and materiality of New York’s.